neil-berg/portfolio/src/posts/2019-03-15-news-flash.md

 ###Login and database persistence

+####Firebase setup

 [Firebase](https://firebase.google.com/) is a wonderful database option by Google that offers not only a wealth of data storage tools, but also authorization tools (more on that in a bit).
-I wanted a way to track users who optionally can login to my app.
-So I created a Firebase database instance for my app.
+I wanted a way to track users who login to the app and used Firebase to do so.

-We need to install two libraries to sync Firebase with our React app - Firebase library itself and [Rebase](https://github.com/tylermcginnis/re-base), which is a binding library to connect React apps to Firebase.
+We need to install two libraries to sync Firebase with our React app - the Firebase library itself and [Rebase](https://github.com/tylermcginnis/re-base), which is a binding library to connect React apps to Firebase.

 `npm install --save firebase re-base`